Dark and light green leaves

 Bear hanging on a branch

-Andean bears were brought into the Zoo’s animal collection in the late 1970s.
+Andean bears were brought into the Zoo’s animal collection in the 1970s.
 Pictured above is Alba, a female Andean bear born at the Zoo in 2015.

 In the early 1960s, City officials realized the need to expand and to provide an environment suitable for the animals.
 The Salisbury Zoo Commission was established in 1967 to assist with the development of the park.
 Fences were extended, shelters were built and professional landscaping began.
 In 1970, the first professional zoo director was hired.

 In 1977, the Friends of the Salisbury Zoo was formed to assist in fundraising.
 A Volunteer Zoo Education Committee was also formed.
 In the 1980s, the spider monkey, ocelot, sloth and waterfowl exhibits were built.
-The Eastern Shore Builders Association Education Center was built in 1995.
+The Eastern Shore Builders Association Education Center was built in 1994.
 The Zoo’s gift shop was later added.
 In 2007, the Richard and Patricia Hazel Delmarva Trail was built, featuring red wolf, beaver, turkey, white-tailed deer, wood duck and bison.

 wolf walking

 Red wolves were acquired in 2007.
-The Zoo has participated in the Red wolf Species Survival Plan, a conservation initiative to save them from extinction.
+The Zoo has participated in the Red Wolf Species Survival Plan, a conservation initiative to save them from extinction.

 In 2009, the Delmarva Zoological Society was established to help fund needed improvements.
 The Renew the Zoo capital campaign began and the annual Just Zoo It campaign through regional schools debuted.